-The Program page will be maintained on the Town's website.
+The Program page will be maintained on the Town's website with content provided by the Consultant.
 After executing an ESA, the Program will update the Program page with a description of the Program and its products, the implications to the Town, and the rights and responsibilities that the participants will have under the Program.